ayaosamaramadan/manga-store/README.md

 <h2>💻 Medium Device Screen</h2>
 <p>
-  This demonstrates how the landing page appears on medium devices such as tablets.
+  This demonstrates how app appears on medium devices such as tablets.
 </p>
 <br/>